Our Standard Plan is Super for Savers

 Our Standard Plan is designed for customers who are committed to using less energy and can stay under a certain baseline.
 If you stay under the baseline, you’ll be rewarded with one low price.
 But if you go beyond that amount, your prices increase.

 The Standard Plan might be best for you if:

 You're able to conserve and stay within your baseline allowance

 Your electricity usage varies from day to day.

 This price is based on your Baseline Allowance which is set by the California Public Utilities Commission.
 Baseline Allowance is calculated based on where you live, your heating source, and the season—summer (June 1 through October 31) or winter (November 1 through May 31).
 Try our baseline calculator.
 Have your bill ready and check out how increased energy use can make a big difference in your bill.

 Here's How It Works

-Note: As part of a larger rate relief effort across the state, in response to COVID-19, the California Public Utilities Commission temporarily reduced the price of high usage electricity by 30%.
-This lower price is effective June 1 and will run through October 31 or longer, if extended by the Commission.
+Note: As part of a larger rate relief effort across the state, in response to COVID-19, the California Public Utilities Commission (Commission) temporarily reduced the price of high usage electricity by 30%.
+This lower price is effective June 1, 2020 and will remain in place until further direction from the Commission.

 Current Effective Prices

 - You begin each billing period at the Tier 1 price up until the point where you reach 130% of your baseline.